yenchenchou/mle-career-path/SQL/Questions.md

 ### When to use window functions

-1. Top Three Salaries in each of the groups: top three salary/sales/friends means many units can have the same value.
-Usually `dense_rank()`
+1. Top k Salaries in each of the groups: top k salary/sales/friends means many units can have the same value.
+Usually `dense_rank()`. **Do not use other values like limit**

     ```sql
         -- 185. Department Top Three Salaries: dense rank